bids-standard/bids-specification/src/04-modality-specific-files/10-microscopy.md

    }
 ) }}

-Photo data MAY be accompanied by a JSON file containing the `IntendedFor` field that link the photo to specific image(s) it was acquired for.
+Photo data MAY be accompanied by a JSON file containing the following fields.
+The `IntendedFor` field is used to link the photo to specific image(s) it was acquired for.

 {{ MACROS___make_metadata_table(
    {
+      "PhotoDescription": "OPTIONAL",
       "IntendedFor": (
          "OPTIONAL",
          "This field is OPTIONAL, in case the photos do not correspond "